Sixto-Clementine Vulgate

 The Sixto-Clementine Vulgate or Clementine Vulgate (Vulgata Clementina) is an edition of the Latin Vulgate, the official Bible of the Roman Catholic Church.
 It was the second edition of the Vulgate to be formally authorized by the Catholic Church, the first being the Sixtine Vulgate.
 The Clementine Vulgate was promulgated in 1592 by Pope Clement VIII, hence its name.
 The Sixto-Clementine Vulgate was used officially in the Catholic Church until 1979, when the Nova Vulgata was promulgated by Pope John Paul II.
-The Clementine Vulgate is still in use in the 1962 missal and breviary of the Catholic Church.
+Texts from the Clementine Vulgate can also be found in the 1962 breviary of the Catholic Church, although the Tridentine Mass retains many Vetus Latina passages.

 The Sixto-Clementine Vulgate is a revision of the Sixtine Vulgate; the latter had been published two years earlier under Sixtus V. Nine days after the death of Sixtus V, who had issued the Sixtine Vulgate, the College of Cardinals suspended the sale of the Sixtine Vulgate and later ordered the destruction of the copies.
 Thereafter, two commissions under Gregory XIV were in charge of the revision of the Sixtine Vulgate.
 In 1592, Clement VIII, arguing printing errors in the Sixtine Vulgate, recalled all copies of the Sixtine Vulgate still in circulation; some suspect his decision was in fact due to the influence of the Jesuits.
 In the same year, a revised edition of the Sixtine Vulgate was published and promulgated by Clement VIII; this edition is known as the Sixto-Clementine Vulgate, or Clementine Vulgate.